 Given that these modern processing machines and invasive additives are not needed in making fine wine, Ridge has opted to voluntarily include an ingredient list on its labels.
 Besides sustainably-grown grapes and their natural yeasts and malolactic bacteria, we list everything added.
-These are limited to the few non-invasive additives in use for well more than a hundred years.
+These are limited to the few non-invasive additives that have been in use for well over a hundred years.
 We hope to encourage others making fine wine to entrust their customers with their list of ingredients.

 Following is an example or our listed ingredients and their meaning: